Republic of China at the Olympics

 The Republic of China (ROC) took part in the opening ceremony of the 1924 Summer Olympics, but its four athletes, all of whom were tennis players, withdrew from competition.
 The ROC participated in its first Olympic Games in 1932 under the name of China.
 After the World War II, the ROC competed at the 1948 Summer Olympics.
 The ROC delegation at the 1948 Summer Games is the only ROC delegation composed of athletes from both mainland China and island of Taiwan in Olympic history.
-In 1932 and 1936, athletes from Taiwan competed as part of the team of Japan.
+In 1932 and 1936, athletes from the island of Taiwan competed as part of the team of Japan.

 After the Chinese Civil War, the ROC retreated to the island of Taiwan in 1949 and People's Republic of China (PRC) established in the mainland China.
 A number of IOC actions enabled the IOC to include both the PRC and the ROC in Olympic activities.
 The 1979 Nagoya Resolution recognised the PRC's Olympic Committee as the Chinese Olympic Committee and allowed the ROC to compete under the deliberately-ambiguous name "Chinese Taipei".
 The PRC welcomed the Nagoya Resolution and returned to the Games in 1980 while the ROC protested against this decision and boycotted the 1980 Games.
 The dispute was settled in 1981 as an agreement was signed between the IOC and the ROC's Chinese Taipei Olympic Committee.
 Based on the 1981 agreement, the ROC has competed under the name of Chinese Taipei since the 1984 Winter Olympics.